mysliwietzflorian/environmental-ui-demo/doc/implementation.md

 - [ ] The quality of the demo highly depends on the angle of the camera frame.
 If the view angle is greater, then the probability that the light source is captured in frame gets bigger.

 - [ ] If multiple light sources are recognized (true or reflective sources) the direction and the intensity can be completely wrong.

+- [ ] As light intensity in captured videos change abruptly, camera's sensitivities tend to automatically adjust to a certain degree.
+These modifications have a negative impact on the calculations of the intensity shadows.